sansumbrella/Choreograph/README.md

 ### Building the Tests

-Choreograph’s tests use the Catch framework, which is included in the tests/ directory.

 Tests are built and run with the projects inside the tests/ directory.
 There are test projects for Xcode 6 and Visual Studio 2013.
+Choreograph’s tests use the [Catch](https://github.com/philsquared/Catch) framework, which is included in the tests/ directory.

 Choreograph_test has no linker dependencies, but will try to include vector and ease function headers from Cinder if INCLUDE_CINDER_HEADERS is true.
-This will enable a handful of additional tests.
+This will enable a handful of additional tests, notably covering the separable component easing of RampToN.

 Benchmarks_test relies on the Cinder library.
 It uses Cinder’s Timer class to measure performance.
 It also runs a rough comparison of Choreograph’s performance against ci::Timeline.